 The FPCMs are securities in the form of notes, investment contracts, and real property investment contracts.
 FPCMs involve risks that are typically associated with real estate investments.
 An investor might need to sue the Woodbridge Fund or the third party hard-money borrower to recover the investment.
 The value of the real estate collateral for the hard-money loan might be too low due to depreciation or the Woodbridge Funds’ failure to properly value it.
 If the real estate does not adequately collateralize the loan, the Woodbridge Funds may fail to maintain enough liquid cash reserve to continue making payments to the investor.
 And the investor’s security interest in the real estate collateral could be invalidated by the Woodbridge Funds ‘ failure to properly perfect the real estate.

 Some of the Woodbridge entities or Woodbridge Funds include the following:

 - Woodbridge Mortgage Investment Fund 2, LLC

 - Woodbridge Group of Companies, LLC (DBA Woodbridge Wealth)

 How Can I Recover Money Invested with Woodbridge Wealth?

-Please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your options regarding Woodbridge Wealth or any of the Woodbridge Mortgage Funds.
-Kons Law Offices represents investors nationwide in securities arbitration and litigation matters.
+Please call Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your options regarding Woodbridge Wealth or any of the Woodbridge Mortgage Funds.
+Kons Law Firm represents investors nationwide in securities arbitration and litigation matters.
 To learn more about the Firm’s securities litigation and FINRA arbitration practice, please visit www.investmentlossattorney.com.